dividendnerd/dividendnerd.github.io/_posts/2018-06-09-the-right-parameters.md

 `The importance of the right parameters`

-Screening dividend stocks is done using a set of parameters.In a later post I'll lay out how we're using the parameters in the selection process.
+Screening dividend stocks is usually done using a set of parameters.
+In a later post I'll lay out how we're using the parameters in the selection process.
 First, we should find out why we're using these parameters.
 So let's dive a little deeper to find out.
 In this post I'll explain some of the parameters I use in dividend stock screening.

 ### Dividend Yield

 Ofcourse, dividend yield itself is an important parameter.
 Focusing solely on yield however, is a recipe for disaster.
 I aim for an average annual yield of 4.5% to 5% of my total portfolio.
 My portfolio currently yields about 3.9%, since I just recently started buying dividend stocks.

-A yield of 4.5-5% means $4,50-$5 for each $100 invested.
+A yield of 4.5-5% means $4.50-$5 for each $100 invested.
 I assume that the rate of inflation will be average on the long-term, so about 3%.
 Current inflation in The Netherlands however is at the 2% level, but a couple decades ago this has been 3.4%.
 So our yield should at least beat the historical inflation rate.
 But what about making money, getting returns, if you're only beating inflation, shouldn't we be aiming for 8%?
 **No** it's not solely about yield, it's about the expected annual growth of the dividend, which makes this strategy important.

 >It's not solely about yield, it's about the expected annual growth of the dividend, which makes this strategy important.